fversnel/fversnel.github.io/_posts/2016-05-06-what-is-wrong-with-unity-part1.markdown

-*If a new way for filtering objects is ever introduced in the Unity API the raycast function needs to rewritten even though the act of raycasting has nothing to do with filtering.*
+*If a new way for filtering objects is ever introduced in the Unity API the raycast function needs to be rewritten even though the act of raycasting has nothing to do with filtering.*

 This is what the physics world might look like: